 2. Panic attack

 Stress, anxiety, and fear can often result in a panic attack.
 A panic attack is commonly seen, to begin with, as a shocking phase accompanied by short, quick breaths, palpitations, and sweating.
-Patients with panic attack issues may experience right side of their chest hurts.
+Patients with panic attack issues may experience the right side of their chest hurt.
 In extreme cases, the person may experience a dry throat and even find it difficult to breathe.

 3. Indigestion/GERD